 - Road restoration work on Alaskan Way near Pike Street has been completed.
 The four lanes of Alaskan Way, the Pike Street crosswalk and the Pike Place Market Garage driveway are now open.

 Private Utility Work

-- Over the next couple months, private utility companies will complete relocation work in preparation for viaduct removal.
-Expect work in various locations along the waterfront between South King and Pike streets, primarily in small areas and with relatively short durations with single lane closures and localized parking restrictions.
+- Private utility companies continue relocation work in preparation for viaduct removal.
+Expect work along the waterfront near Union, South Main and South Washington streets.
+Work will be primarily in small areas, and with relatively short durations of single-lane closures and localized parking restrictions.

-- View a map of the private utility work in the area
+- See the map of the private utility work in the area.

 For more information on current construction activities, click on the projects on the map to the left, or select a project from the list above.

 Want to know more about plans for future construction?
 Visit the “What’s Ahead” page where you can view construction information year by year.
 Or click on the “What’s Ahead” tab above and select the year that you want to know more about.
 Printer friendly maps showing general timing of construction of the various projects along the waterfront are also available.

 If you’re planning on visiting the waterfront, check out the “Travelers' information” page to help plan your trip, find parking info, and check out current traffic conditions.